 The combination of medical images and artificial intelligence is prevailing in recent years.
 AI medical imaging technology has largely alleviated the shortage of medical resources and the imbalance between different regions\cite{he2019practical}, plus facilitate doctors' diagnostic abilities\cite{gulshan2016development,kermany2018identifying,esteva2017dermatologist,cheng2016computer}.
 Semantic segmentation is a mainstream AI-assisted diagnosis technology of medical images nowadays which is a pixel-level classification where all pixels belonging to the same category are grouped.
 If we can use deep learning approaches to judge and grade the disease in the ultrasonic examination stage, we can save a lot of money, manpower, medical resources, and help the suffered patients.

-With the popularity of deep learning methods, Full Convolutional Network (FCN) \cite{long2015fully}, yet its sampling operation reduces the image resolution, therefore, resulting in the weakening of the position information.
+With the popularity of deep learning methods, Full Convolutional Network (FCN) came into being for the semantic segmentation problem \cite{long2015fully}, yet its sampling operation reduces the image resolution, therefore, resulting in the weakening of the position information.
 However, since the false positive rate is very low in medical image processing, rich location information is needed to increase the reliability of the results or better explain the global context of the image\cite{taghanaki2020deep}.
 Further on the basis of FCN, the Pyramid Scene Parsing (PSP) method which takes residual network (ResNet)\cite{he2016deep} as the backbone is proposed in order to obtain the advanced feature layer with more global context information by its pyramid pooling module\cite{zhao2017pyramid}.

 Attention mechanism mimics the way people look at objects, focusing on the prominent part of an image rather than giving equal weight to all areas of the image, started to play a more important role in medical image processing since the crucial organ regions or lesion regions features can directly draw its attention.
 Woo~\etal~\cite{woo2018cbam} proposed a method to embed the attention module into the CNN network, but it destroyed the structure of the original network, made the pre-training weight file unusable, and increased the network complexity, thus increasing the computational burden of the model.